yochaigal/cairn/hacks/glog-magic.md

 Creating a **Grimoire** is time-consuming and expensive.
 You will need:
 - A single Scroll, which is sacrificed through the process.
 - 200gp in inks, as well as a blank book.
 - 6 hours in the light of a full moon.
-You can invest reduced by [sum] hours.
+You can reduce this time by [sum] hours.
 - The spell contained within the Scroll becomes the first recorded spell.

 #### Mishaps (roll 1d6 and add lowest double rolled)